Glossary of Rehabilitation Professionals

 Life Care Planners

-physicians with specialty training in diagnosing, treating and managing disorders of the brain and nervous system.
+Neurologists are physicians who diagnose, treat, and manage disorders of the brain and nervous system.
 Neurologists can recommend surgical treatment, but do not perform surgery.

-psychologists who specializes in evaluating brain/behavior relationships, planning training programs to help the survivor of brain injury return to normal functioning and recommending alternative cognitive and behavioral strategies to minimize the effects of brain injury.
+Neuro-Psychologists evaluate brain-behavior relationships.
+They plan training programs to help the survivor return to normal functioning and recommend alternative cognitive and behavioral strategies to minimize the effects of brain injury.

-physicians who specialize in performing surgical treatments of the brain or nervous system.
-Neurosurgeons provide the operative and non-operative management (i.e.: prevention, diagnosis, evaluation, treatment, critical care and rehabilitation) of neurological disorders.
+Neurosurgeons are physicians who perform surgical treatments of the brain or nervous system.
+They provide the operative and non-operative management (prevention, diagnosis, evaluation, treatment, critical care and rehabilitation) of brain-related and nervous system-related disorders.

-work with individuals who have conditions that are mentally, physically, developmentally, or emotionally disabling, and help them to develop, recover, or maintain daily living and work skills.
-They not only help clients improve basic motor functions and reasoning abilities, but also compensate for permanent loss of function.
-Their goal is to help clients have independent, productive, and satisfying lives.
+Occupational Therapists work with individuals who have conditions that are mentally, physically, developmentally, or emotionally disabling.
+They help survivors to develop, recover, or maintain daily living and work skills.
+Occupational therapists not only help clients improve basic motor functions and reasoning abilities, but they work with individuals to compensate for permanent loss of function.
+The goal of occupational therapists is to help clients have independent, productive, and satisfying lives.

-physicians who specialize in the medical and surgical care of the eyes and visual system and in the prevention of eye disease and injury.
-Ophthalmologists are medically trained specialists who can deliver total eye care: primary, secondary and tertiary (i.e. vision services, contact lenses, eye examinations, medical eye care and surgical eye care).
+Ophthalmologists are physicians who specialize in the medical and surgical care of the eyes and visual system and in the prevention of eye disease and injury.
+Ophthalmologists are medically trained specialists who can deliver total eye care such as vision services, contact lenses, eye examinations, medical eye care and surgical eye care.
 They can also diagnose general diseases of the body and treat ocular manifestations of systemic diseases.

-physicians who specialize in physical medicine and rehabilitation, these medical doctors are trained in both neurology and orthopedics.
-These specialists focus on restoring function to people.
+Physiatrists are physicians who specialize in physical medicine and rehabilitation.
+Trained in both neurology and orthopedics, they focus on restoring function to people.
 Physiatrists creatively employ physical agents as well as other medical therapeutics to help in the healing and rehabilitation of a patient.
 Treatment involves the whole person and addresses the physical, emotional and social needs that must be satisfied to successfully restore the patient's quality of life to its maximum potential.

-focus on restoring motor function, strengthening muscles, and improving coordination, balance, endurance and the movement of joints.
+Physical Therapists focus on restoring motor function, strengthening muscles, and improving coordination, balance, endurance and the movement of joints.
 They restore, maintain, and promote overall fitness and health.
 They also determine patients' ability to be independent and reintegrate into the community or workplace after injury or illness.
-Next, they develop treatment plans describing the treatment strategy, its purpose, and the anticipated outcome.
+Physical therapists develop treatment plans that describe the treatment strategy, its purpose, and the anticipated outcome.

-professional specializing in counseling, including adjustment to disability.
+Psychologists provide counseling, and help survivors adjust to the disability.
 Psychologists develop standardized assessment tools to measure behavior and therapeutic interventions to help people change their behavior and improve their ability to function.
 They may provide individual or group psychotherapy for the purpose of cognitive retraining, management of behavior and the development of coping skills by the patient/client and members of the family.

-provide treatment services and recreation activities to individuals with illnesses or disabling conditions.
-They use a variety of techniques to treat or maintain the physical, mental, and emotional well being of clients.
+Recreational Therapists provide treatment services and recreation activities using a variety of techniques to treat or maintain the physical, mental, and emotional well-being of clients.
 They help individuals recover their basic motor functioning and reasoning abilities, build confidence, socialize more effectively thus allowing them to be more independent, and reduce or eliminate the effects of illness or disability.
-Their focus is to help integrate people with disabilities into the community by helping them use community resources and recreational activities.
+Recreational therapists help integrate people with disabilities into the community by helping them use community resources and recreational activities.

-specialists in social and vocational issues who helps the client develop the skills and aptitudes necessary for return to productive activity in the community.
+Rehabilitation Counselors are specialists in social and vocational issues.
+They help clients develop the skills and aptitudes necessary to return to productive activity in the community.
 Rehabilitation counselors help people deal with the personal, social, and vocational effects of their disabilities.
 They evaluate the strengths and limitations of individuals, provide personal and vocational counseling, and may arrange for medical care, vocational training, and job placement.
 They also work toward increasing the client's capacity to live independently.

-help people deal with their relationships with others; solve their personal, family, and community problems; help clients grow and develop as they learn to cope with or shape the social and environmental forces affecting daily life.
+Social Workers help people deal with their relationships with others.
+They work with clients to solve their personal, family, and community problems.
+Social workers also help clients grow and develop as they learn to cope with or shape the social and environmental forces affecting daily life.

 Special Education Teachers

-direct, diagnose, and conduct programs to improve communicative skills related to speech and language problems.
+Speech and Language Pathologists direct, diagnose, and conduct programs to improve communicative skills related to speech and language problems.
 They are involved in evaluating and teaching speech, writing, reading, and expression skills aimed at both comprehension and communication.
-For a person with brain injury, the speech/language pathologist may work on attention, organization, planning, and sequencing.
+For a person with brain injury, the speech and language pathologist may work on attention, organization, planning, and sequencing.
 They also specialize in teaching memory strategies (a classic problem in traumatic brain injury).

-physicians who specialize in the treatment of problems occurring in the male and female urinary tract and the male reproductive organs.
+Urologists are physicians who treat problems occurring in the male and female urinary tract and the male reproductive organs.

 Vocational Rehabilitation Counselors